paigemoody/visual-scout/README.md

 This is a _rough_ estimate based on napkin math of processing cost.
 For more details on how this works see the write up issue: https://github.com/paigemoody/visual-scout/issues/7.

-1. Install ffmpeg, ffprobe

-`brew install ffmpeg fprobe`

-2. Estimate cost to process all videos, gifs and images in a given input dir
+1. Estimate cost to process all videos, gifs and images in a given input dir

     Run: `visual-scout estimate-cost <path to your input dir>`